ab2gbl/my_cheat/Welcome file.md

  compodoc -so
 ```
 ## Documentation
-This document provides an overview of the folder structure for the Mobile Payment Project and a brief explanation of the purpose and functionality of each directory.
+This document provides an overview of the folder structure for the Mobile Payment Project Client and a brief explanation of the purpose and functionality of each directory.
 ## @fuse
 Contains all features and configurations related to the Fuse template used as the base for this project.
--## app/
+## app/
 The main application folder containing the core logic, modules, and components.
 ### app/core
 Dedicated to the authentication process.